rnpbr/opennetworking-docs/docs/en/Guias/Netbox/Plugins/Diode/Instalando o Diode Client.md

 ```

 ### :material-face-agent: **2.3. `agent.yaml`**
 In the Orb-Agent, the configurations are defined through the `agent.yaml` file.
-It is in this file that we configure the connection to the **Diode Server**, specify the location for importing variables or access credentials, and define the discovery types that the agent should execute.
+It is in this file that we configure the connection to the **Diode Server**, specify the location for importing variables or access credentials, and define the discovery types that the agent should perform.

 #### :fontawesome-solid-gear: **2.3.1.
 Config Manager**
 The `config_manager` section defines how the Orb-Agent should obtain its configuration information.
-The configuration manager is responsible for processing this data, retrieving the defined policies and forwarding them to the appropriate backend.
+The configuration manager is responsible for processing this data, retrieving the defined policies, and passing them to the appropriate backend.
 See other methods in the [documentation](https://github.com/netboxlabs/orb-agent?tab=readme-ov-file#config-manager)

 ```bash
 orb: